 We hope that this has been helpful to you, happy labelling.

-This does not amount to legal advice you must be read the correct legal texts.
-This is an basic understanding of the requirements and has been provided to give you the starting point for more detailed exploration for what you need on your label.
-Readability are printers, not lawyers.
+This does not amount to legal advice.
+This is a basic understanding of the requirements and has been provided to give you the starting point for more detailed exploration for what you need on your label.
+Readability Ltd are a label company, not lawyers.